-Eagles quarterback Donovan McNabb said three things go into a receiver succeeding in the NFL from the outset: Confidence,
+Eagles quarterback Donovan McNabb said three things go into a receiver succeeding in the NFL from the outset: Confidence, timing and chemistry.

 Heyward-Bey and Murphy don't lack for confidence, at least not outwardly.
 It's the timing and chemistry that appear to be lacking.